-When the adieus were spoken, amid many hopes of soon meeting again, and before the creaking kibitka was out of sight, Ernest ran and shut himself into Paul's neighbouring hut, since he could not get undisturbed possession of since he could not get undisturbed possession of his own.
-He closed the ricketty door of dealboards, set his back against it, rested his forehead on the butt-end of the fowling-piece he carried, and struggled in body as he had long struggled in spirit.
+When the adieus were spoken, amid many hopes of soon meeting again, and before the creaking kibitka was out of sight, Ernest ran and shut himself into Paul's neighbouring hut, since he could not get undisturbed possession of his own.
+He closed the ricketty door of deal-boards, set his back against it, rested his forehead on the buttend of the fowling-piece he carried, and struggled in body as he had long struggled in spirit.
 A driving rack of thoughts swept through his brain, like the storm-clouds that he was destined to see deform many a wintry sky.
-Providence,-whether there be one or not, or where now hidden ?-- an instant recall of the doubt'; Man,-why doomed to connexion with, to subservience to, man?
+Providence,-whether there be one or not, or where now hidden?---an instant recall of the doubt'; Man,---why doomed to connexion with, to subservience to, man?
 Life,-what it is, from pole to pole-from nothing to eternity?
-His own life,-at his mother's knee, in college halls, in the field,-and all for this!
-His home, with its civilization and its luxuries;-his beloved Warsaw, with its streets thronged as in former days, and not, as now, resounding with the voice of weeping; -the gallant army filing from its gates, and his own brave regiment, first going forth in the solemnity of its heroism, then sadly falling away when hope was over, -his own words, little thought of at the time-" My poor fellows, it is over! leave me, and save yourselves;"-all these, and a thousand other images, came in turbulent succession, almost as rapidly as the pictures of a whole life flit before the very eyes of a drowning man; and from each was breathed, as it passed, the same thought-" and all for this!"
-Then came efforts to endure. - to reconcile himself to be the bondsman of an enemy; and though in a desert, watched from afar with eyes of malicious triumph!
-As if actually at this moment beheld in his retreat from the throne of Petersburgh, Ernest drew himself up. and commanded his emotion.
-But again the remembrance of his country, more potent than any considerations for himself, unnerved him. and again his head sank upon his breast, and the conflict was renewed.
+His own life,-at his mother's knee, in college halls, in the field,-and all for this !
+His home, with its civilization and its luxuries;-his beloved Warsaw, with, its streets thronged as in former days, and not, as now, resounding with the voice of weeping;-the gallant army filing from its gates, and his own brave regiment, first going forth in the solemnity of its heroism, then sadly falling away when hope was over,-his own words, little thought of at the time-"My poor fellows, it is over ! leave me, and save yourselves;"-all these, and a thousand other images, came in turbulent succession, almost as rapidly as the pictures of a whole life flit before the very eyes of a drowning man; and from each was breathed, as it passed, himself to be the bondsman of an enemy; and though in a desert, watched from afar with eyes of malicious triumph!
+As if actually at this moment beheld in his retreat from the throne of Petersburgh, Ernest drew himself up, and commanded his emotion.
+But again the remembrance of his country, more potent than any considerations for himself, unnerved him, and again his head sank upon his breast, and the conflict was renewed.
 He was roused from it by a voice at the opening which was meant to serve for a window.

-- "Come, Colonel, make the best of it, and take a wife while one is to be had, as I have done." - "I am going to make the best of it," replied Ernest, starting from his position, and examining the lock of his piece; "but I am not going to take a wife." - "Well, come among us, at any rate, instead of staying in this cursed cold place: the women have got us a fire already.
-But, bless me! you have found the secret of warming yourself," he continued, as Ernest came out, the perspiration yet standing on his forehead.
+"Come, Colonel, make the best of it, and take a wife while one is to be had, as I have done."

+"I am going to make the best of it," replied Ernest, starting from his position, and examining the lock of his piece; "but I am not going to take a wife."

+"Well come among us, at any rate, instead of staying in this cursed cold place: the women have pot us a fire already.
+But, bless me ! you have found the secret of warming yourself," he continued, as Ernest came out, the perspiration yet standing on his forehead.
 "I beg your pardon, from the bottom of my soul, Colonel, if I have gone too far about taking a wife; if I have touched upon-"